 MQTT is a lightweight and flexible network protocol that strikes the right balance for IoT developers:

 - The lightweight protocol allows it to be implemented on both heavily constrained device hardware as well as high latency / limited bandwidth networks.

 - Its flexibility makes it possible to support diverse application scenarios for IoT devices and services.

 To understand why MQTT is such a good fit for IoT developers, let’s first examine why other popular network protocols failed in IoT.

-For the above reasons, most high-performance scalable systems use an asynchronous messaging bus, rather than web services, for internal data exchange.
-In fact, the most popular messaging protocol that is used in enterprise middleware systems is called AMQP (Advanced Message Queuing Protocol).
+For the above reasons, most high performance scalable systems use an asynchronous messaging bus, rather than web services, for internal data exchange.
+In fact, the most popular messaging protocol used in enterprise middleware systems is called AMQP (Advanced Message Queuing Protocol).
 However, in the high-performance environment, computing power and network latency are typically not a concern.
 AMQP is designed for reliability and interoperability in enterprise applications.
 It has a rich feature set, but it is not suitable for resource-constrained IoT applications.

 Besides AMQP, there are other popular messaging protocols.
 For example, the XMPP (Extensible Messaging and Presence Protocol) is a peer-to-peer instant messaging (IM) protocol.
 It is heavy on features that support IM use cases, such as presence and media attachments.
 Compared with MQTT, it requires much more resources both on the device and on the network.